factcast/factcast/factcast-site/documentation/content/factus/optimistic-locking.md

         });
 ```

-As you can see here, the attempt call recieves a BiConsumer that consumes
+As you can see here, the attempt call receives a BiConsumer that consumes
 1. your defined scope, updated to the latest changes in the Fact-stream
 1. a 'RetryableTransaction' that you use to either publish to or abort.

 Note that you can use either SnapshotProjections (including aggregates) as well as ManagedProjections to lock on.
-**SubscribedProjections however are not usable here**, due to the fact that they are in nature eventual consistent which
+**SubscribedProjections however are not usable here**, due to the fact that they are in nature eventual consistent, which
 breaks a necessary precondition for optimistic locking.

-Also note, that you should not (and cannot) publish to Factus directly when executing an attempt, as this would potentiall
+Also note that you should not (and cannot) publish to Factus directly when executing an attempt, as this would potentially
-break the purpose of the optimistic lock and can lead to infinite loops.
+break the purpose of the optimistic lock, and can lead to infinite loops.

-For further details on how to add operations that are excuted after successful publishing or on failure handling,
+For further details on how to add operations that are executed after successful publishing or on failure handling,
-please consult the javadocs, or look at the provided examples.
+please consult the JavaDocs, or look at the provided examples.